yJader/Awesome-Marp-XMU/README-en.md

 [✨ README-en](https://github.com/favourhong/Awesome-Marp/blob/main/README-en.md)、[🎉 README-zh](https://github.com/favourhong/Awesome-Marp/blob/main/README.md)

-## Awesome Marp: Easily replace LaTeX Beamer!
+## Awesome Marp: Easily replace LaTeX Beamer

 ## Why `Awesome Marp`?

 I haven't made a PowerPoint presentation in over two years, ever since I learned that `Marp` can use Markdown syntax to create PPTs.

 The built-in native theme of `Marp` has few styles and the presentation effect is not good, so I've been trying to customize the CSS file to create a theme that meets my personal aesthetics, and this template has gained a lot of popularity among several friends while I've been working on it.
 So I simply shared it in the hopes that it would help you in some way~

 I gave this theme a name, `Awesome Marp`, it's kind of a stage summary.
 The current v1.3 version provides six themes (dark, green, blue, red, purple and brown) and 38 custom styles.